All Parties Conference

 The sidelining of the Muslim League in the All Parties Conference had profound implications for the League in general.
 Jinnah, who had previously championed Hindu-Muslim unity (thereby dividing the party into factions loyal to him and Mian Muhammad Shafi), now turned towards Muslim nationalism.

-The All Parties Conference would be the last such attempt by the Congress to work alongside other political players of the country on equal footing, as the Congress started to adopt a more confrontational & belligerent stance towards the British administration following the rejection of the Nehru Report in the Imperial Legislative Council, beginning with the election of Nehru as its president and adoption of Purna Swaraj in its 1929 Lahore session.
+The All Parties Conference would be the last such attempt by the Congress to work alongside other political players of the country on equal footing, as the Congress started to adopt a more confrontational and belligerent stance towards the British administration following the rejection of the Nehru Report in the Imperial Legislative Council, beginning with the election of Nehru as its president and adoption of Purna Swaraj in its 1929 Lahore session.
 The other parties in the Conference were opposed to this outright declaration of independence, instead opting for achievement of dominion status espoused in the Balfour Declaration, which the Congress had initially agreed upon by omitting all references to secessionism in the Nehru Report, much to the opposition of the growing socialist faction within the Congress party, which under the leadership of Subhash Chandra Bose, set up the Indian Independence League.
-The widespread intercommunal solidarity that had been generated by the All Parties Conference didn't last after the civil disobedience movement.
-In 1931, while attending the 2nd Round Table Conference, Gandhi, in his capacity as the lone Congress representative, while vociferously opposing any sort of affirmative action (as laid down in the Nehru Report), claimed the Congress to be the sole representative of all Indians irrespective of caste, religion, class, community and interests & disparagingly referred to delegates of all other Indian political parties present there as being not the chosen ones of the nation but chosen ones of the government", which a drew on-spot a sharp condemnation from all non-Hindu and Dalit leaders, especially Dr. B. R. Ambedkar.
+The widespread intercommunal solidarity that had been generated by the All Parties Conference did not last after the civil disobedience movement.
+In 1931, while attending the 2nd Round Table Conference, Gandhi, in his capacity as the lone Congress representative, while vociferously opposing any sort of affirmative action (as laid down in the Nehru Report), claimed the Congress to be the sole representative of all Indians irrespective of caste, religion, class, community and interests and disparagingly referred to delegates of all other Indian political parties present there as being not the chosen ones of the nation but chosen ones of the government", which a drew on-spot a sharp condemnation from all non-Hindu and Dalit leaders, especially Dr. B. R. Ambedkar.
 Congress's foray into nationwide electoral politics in 1934 and 1937 solidified its alienation from all other parties.